Chinonsoprisca/LITA_BOOTCAMP_HR_DATA/README.md

 - 25-34 Age group has highest attrition among other age groups
 - Life Science (Education Field) has highest attrition
 - R&D department has highest attrition
+- could it be that the male leave for a better job or they are not well paid?
+- The management should develop a means of getting feedback from the employees, this will help discover and address attrition.
+-